ngrq123/raisume/README.md

 Godbersen, 2023.
 10 pain points of HR recruiters in large corporations and how Executive Search Firms can make their life easier: https://frankgodbersen.com/10-pain-points-of-hr-recruiters-in-large-corporations-and-how-executive-search-firms-can-make-their-life-easier/

 TalentEdge, 2024.
 What is the Role of an HR Recruiter? https://talentedge.com/articles/what-is-the-role-of-a-hr-recruiter/

+Su, 2023.
+Master the Perfect ChatGPT Prompt Formula (in just 8 minutes)! https://youtu.be/jC4v5AS4RIM